"Medicine should be viewed as social justice work."

 U.S. Board

-Don Spero - Chairman of the Board.
+Don Spero, PhD - Chairman of the Board.
 New Markets Ventures, University of Maryland Dingman Center for Entrepreneurship

 Herb Behrstock - United Nations Development Program, Asia Representative